-CoMoRea Workshop is a follow-up to a successful eleven years series of workshops on Context Modelling and Reasoning (CoMoRea) and the ACOMORE Symposium.
-It is collocated with the 14th Annual IEEE Intl.
-Conference on Pervasive Computing and Communications in Sydney, Australia
+CoMoRea Workshop is a follow-up to a successful 12 years series of workshops on Context Modelling and Reasoning (CoMoRea) and the ACOMORE Symposium.

 The goal is to identify concepts, theories and methods applicable to context modeling and context reasoning as well as system-oriented issues related to the design and implementation of context-aware systems.

 Particular attention will be paid to hybrid approaches to context modeling; e.g., an integration of non-ontology based context models with ontology based context models.